OnlySlides/Active-Directory-Project/README.md

 # Active-Directory-Project

 ## Objective
 Build a fully functional domain environment on premise by creating a logical diagram, installing & configuring: Active Directory (AD), Splunk, Windows (Wins) machine & Kali Linux machine.
-This guided project provides a basic understanding or how a domain environment works, how to ingest events to a Security Information and Event Management (SIEM) & generate telemetry related to attacks.
+This guided project provides a basic understanding of how a domain environment works, how to ingest events to a Security Information and Event Management (SIEM), and generate telemetry related to attacks.

 Credit for this guided project goes to [MyDfir on YouTube](https://www.youtube.com/watch?v=mWqYyl89QaY).